 For the first time, the exhibition in the ZKM in Karlsruhe shows an extensive selection of media works from the holdings of Sammlung Goetz, one of the world's largest collections of films and videos.

-With Eija-Liisa Ahtila, Doug Aitken, Chantal Akerman, Francis Alÿs, Emmanuelle Antille, Kutlug Ataman, Matthew Barney, Andrea Bowers, Janet Cardiff & George Bures Miller, David Claerbout, Tacita Dean, Rineke Dijkstra, Stan Douglas, Tracey Emin, Peter Fischli & David Weiss, Douglas Gordon, Rodney Graham, Mona Hatoum, Teresa Hubbard & Alexander Birchler, Pierre Huyghe, Rachel Khedoori, Annika Larsson, Mark Leckey, Sharon Lockhart, Matthew McCaslin, Steve McQueen, Bjørn Melhus, Aernout Mik, Tracey Moffatt, Sarah Morris, Matthias Müller, Saskia Olde Wolbers, Gabriel Orozco, Ulrike Ottinger, Tony Oursler, Luca Pancrazzi, Paul Pfeiffer, Jeroen de Rijlke & Willem de Rooij, Pipilotti Rist, Liisa Roberts, Anri Sala, Ann-Sofi Sidén, Santiago Sierra, Beat Streuli, Sam Taylor-Wood, Diana Thater, Wolfgang Tillmans, Rosemarie Trockel, Gillian Wearing, T. J. Wilcox and Christopher Williams.
+With Eija-Liisa Ahtila, Doug Aitken, Chantal Akerman, Francis Alÿs, Emmanuelle Antille, Kutlug Ataman, Matthew Barney, Andrea Bowers, Janet Cardiff & George Bures Miller, David Claerbout, Tacita Dean, Rineke Dijkstra, Stan Douglas, Tracey Emin, Peter Fischli and David Weiss, Douglas Gordon, Rodney Graham, Mona Hatoum, Teresa Hubbard / Alexander Birchler, Pierre Huyghe, Rachel Khedoori, Annika Larsson, Mark Leckey, Sharon Lockhart, Matthew McCaslin, Steve McQueen, Bjørn Melhus, Aernout Mik, Tracey Moffatt, Sarah Morris, Matthias Müller, Saskia Olde Wolbers, Gabriel Orozco, Ulrike Ottinger, Tony Oursler, Luca Pancrazzi, Paul Pfeiffer, Jeroen de Rijlke & Willem de Rooij, Pipilotti Rist, Liisa Roberts, Anri Sala, Ann-Sofi Sidén, Santiago Sierra, Beat Streuli, Sam Taylor-Wood, Diana Thater, Wolfgang Tillmans, Rosemarie Trockel, Gillian Wearing, T. J. Wilcox and Christopher Williams.

 Through the new technologies, media images have spread into nearly all areas of life.
 Often, this wealth of information can only be selectively perceived, as when skimming a book.
 In our accelerated day and age, video has become a means of expression for a young generation of artists.
 The exhibition fast forward, with works from Sammlung Goetz, presents evening screenings of over 60 film-, video- and slide-installations as well as 18 films.

 As a collector, Ingvild Goetz became interested in film- and video-based works at an early point in her activities.
-Over the years, she established an international body of media art whose extent and significance make it one of the world's leading collections.
+Over the years, she established an international body of media art, whose extent and significance make it one of the world's leading collections.
 Its focus lies on works from the 1990s to the present.
 For the first time, a joint project between Sammlung Goetz and the ZKM presents an extensive look at this media art collection and surveys the developments of a younger generation of artists.

 fast forward.
 Media Art Sammlung Goetz